Skip to content

 Users

-When using this attribute type, hierarchies are automatically built and maintained.
-Manager access is also automatically maintained.
-The user will be able to access all segments that are the user's own segments as well as all segments below them in the hierarchy.
+When you use this attribute type, reporting hierarchies are automatically created and kept up to date.
+Manager access is also managed automatically, so each manager can see all segments that belong to them, as well as all segments below them in the hierarchy.

 Managers/users that have other users connected to them will have two segments, one "All" and one "Direct" segment.
 Read more about the difference between the All and Direct segments here.